Staghorn sumac, also called vinegar sumac, is a short tree that grows in a roundish shape.

 Is staghorn sumac poisonous?

-However, especially after repeated contact, some people turn out to be particularly vulnerable to staghorn sumac’s sap.
+However, especially after repeated contact, some people turn out to be vulnerable to staghorn sumac’s sap.

-Too much exposure to that white, milky substance called latex might trigger an allergic reaction.
+Too much exposure to that white, milky sap called latex might trigger an allergic reaction.

 This usually isn’t anything more than dermatosis, rashes or swelling on the hands and forearms, but in some cases it may lead to severe anaphylactic shock, where the blood pressure drops to the point of losing consciousness and swelling of tissues in the throat and mouth area can lead to choking.